ocoleman/pns-project2020/Analysis.md

  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/2sepallength-vs-petallength.png' alt='SepalLengthvsPetalLength'>
 </div>

 We can see significant overlap in the length of the three species sepal.
-This was previous observed in the histogram data as a weak identifier of the flowerï¿½s species.
+This was previous observed in the histogram data as a weak identifier of the flower’s species.
 While the Setosa may still appear smaller, there are several outliers amongst the other two species which throw off any trend identification effort.
-The other interesting thing to note is that there doesnï¿½t seem to be any meaningful correlation between the sepal and petal length for the Setosa, despite a strong one being observable amongst the other two species.
+The other interesting thing to note is that there doesn’t seem to be any meaningful correlation between the sepal and petal length for the Setosa, despite a strong one being observable amongst the other two species.
  <div align='center'>
  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/10petalwidth-vs-sepallength.png' alt='PetalWidthvsSepalLength' >
 </div>

-In what can be seen as a weak correlation at most, the sepal length does somewhat appear to increase as the petal widens across the three species, this trend arguably doesnï¿½t effect the smaller Setosa in this scatter plot, who remain much more distinguishable than the other two when compared by petal width.
+In what can be seen as a weak correlation at most, the sepal length does somewhat appear to increase as the petal widens across the three species, this trend arguably doesn’t effect the smaller Setosa in this scatter plot, who remain much more distinguishable than the other two when compared by petal width.
  <div align='center'>
  <img src='https://github.com/ocoleman/pns-project2020/blob/master/plots/8petallength-vs-sepalwidth.png' alt='PetalLengthvsSepalWidth'>
 </div>